 Sunday.
 Welcome to Hanoi and the start of your holiday.
 Upon arrival you will be met at the airport and transferred to your hotel for check-in.
 The rest of the day is free for you and your family to explore Vietnam's enchanting capital.
 At 6pm there will be a Welcome Meeting in the hotel lobby.

 Hanoi - Mai Chau.
 Early this morning we bid farewell to Hanoi and drive west through beautiful scenery to reach the picturesque valley of Mai Chau.
 En route we stop to explore the unique Muong Culture Museum which is spread over 5 hectares of land.
 Here we will learn all about the Muong ethnic minority people.
-We'll see women in traditional dress and authentic Muong stilt houses, as well as a collection of fascinating artefacts.
+We'll see women in traditional dress and authentic Muong stilt houses, as well as a collection of fascinating artifacts.

 Arriving at our lodge around midday we enjoy a tasty lunch of local cuisine.
 This afternoon we hop on bicycles for a leisurely ride in the countryside, exploring the area and meeting the locals.
 Spend the evening at leisure, with dinner served at the lodge.